knotfield/rolex/README.md

 Querying the database every time a role question comes up is probably not optimal.

 Fortunately, permissions are just rules.
 Any arbitrary subject and object can be evaluated against a list of these rules to determine which (and whether any!) roles are granted.
-Rolex's query scoping functions just happen to do that evaluation on a database, at scale.

-For fine-grained role checks in your application, Rolex also offers functions to do perform exactly the same evaluation on a list of permissions, in memory.
+Rolex's query scoping functions do that evaluation on a database, at scale.
+For fine-grained role checks in your application, Rolex also offers functions to do exactly the same evaluation on a list of permissions, in memory.

 ```elixir
 # load permissions granted to the user